 Most of our work doesn’t need to be written about, but those of you that have visited us before may be aware that case studies are how we like to emphasise mortgage cases that have required a particularly knowledgeable approach to achieve a successful outcome for our clients.
 Here is another such case study for you, that for the customer involved really brought the “minefield” of issues into focus for him, when he attempted to organise a mortgage to purchase a new build flat for himself using Money Supermarket Mortgages to compare holiday let rates and products as a start point.

 Andrew got in touch with us after experiencing complications that he termed “frustrating and perverse”, when trying to purchase a new build flat on the Devon coast, using a holiday let mortgage.

-Andrew told our consultant Mark that he was looking to purchase a “stunning 2 bed seaview apartment, with a 999 year lease, at a price of £550k. “
+Andrew told our advisor Mark that he was looking to purchase a “stunning 2 bed seaview apartment, with a 999 year lease, at a price of £550k. “

 He told Mark that these “initial occupation” apartments (58 of them) had been developed from an old Hotel that once stood on the site, but unlike similar conversions in the area, the developers had been granted full residential usage on the whole site, in return for accepting a larger local infrastructure levy.
 Andrew then went on to tell Mark he had tried to organise a holiday let mortgage without help, based on advertisements that lenders issue to differentiate themselves and gain market share.
 Unfortunately, the advertisements often fail to emphasise the negative aspects in their lending criteria and the poor enquirer can be left frustrated at best, or at worst out of pocket.